 Why a “bridge”?
 So that we can connect our cultures!

-Non-native Chinese (first language is NOT Chinese) K-12 students from the greater Washington, D.C. area (MD, VA, D.C., DE) are invited to compete in our region.
+K-12 non-native Chinese students from the greater Washington, D.C. area (MD, VA, D.C., DE) are invited to compete in our region.
 Others outside this area are welcome to inquire.

 The 3 segments of the competition include:

 Presentation of a 3-minute speech in Chinese on the given theme or topic;

 Q & A section, for college, middle, and high school teams, consisting of questions from the speech portion, and for college, questions drawn from pre-prepared material;

 Presentation of a 3 minute cultural performance (song, dance, martial arts, humor, tongue-twister, drama, cultural demo, etc.).

 There is no cost to compete!
 If you come from out of town, you will need to cover your own hotel and transportation as needed, but we can give recommendations on nearby lodging.